 If you would ever look to re-create an event like this for your own church or ministry, here’s further information and ideas to assist you:

-Banners: We borrowed these amazing banners (above and below) that were painted by another church’s creative arts ministry under the direction of artist Mark Burleigh.
+Banners: We borrowed these amazing banners (pictured left, above and below) painted by another church’s creative arts ministry under the direction of artist Mark Burleigh.
 Using earth-toned paint with a splash of red on muslin fabric, the artists painted images of Jesus’ face, hands, feet, etc. accompanied by the scriptures of the last words of Christ.
 They were gracious enough to let us borrow them.

 Poetry: Sarah is a poet and writer that attended our church and was part of our creative arts ministry.
 I gave her the seven passages and challenged her to create a poem for each.
 Her words later challenged me as they caused me to ponder much more deeply the words that Christ spoke.
 Encourage a writer in your church or ministry to do the same.